 - Purchase the complete Expat Arrivals Germany Guide (PDF)

-Germany is a modern, wealthy European state, but expats planning a move to the country will likely still have many questions.
+Germany is a wealthy and modern European state, but expats planning a move to the country will likely still have many questions.
 Here are answers to some of the most frequently asked questions about expat life in Germany.

 Is Germany safe?

 Germany is exceptionally safe.
 Healthcare and infrastructure are modern and of an excellent standard and well maintained.
-Violent crime is rare in Germany, but we'd advise that expats be careful and vigilant in certain sections of larger cities.
+Violent crime is rare in Germany, but we'd advise that expats be careful and vigilant in certain sections of larger cities, especially when walking at night.
 Petty crime such as pick-pocketing is more common.

 Should I learn German?

 We recommend that expats learn German, or basic phrases at the least.
 Germans learn English in school but to varying degrees.
 Some Germans don't speak English at all.
 As in most countries, locals will appreciate the attempts of expats to learn their language.
-Everything from reading signs to menus and television is in German and not knowing the language can often lead expats to unpleasant and isolated overseas experiences.
+Everything from road signs and menus to television programmes is in German, and not learning the language will make for a poorer overall experience.
 International business is often conducted in English.

 What are expat salaries like in Germany?

-Salaries in Germany are some of the highest in the world so expats working in Germany can expect to be paid well.
+Salaries in Germany are some of the highest in the world so expats working in Germany can expect to earn well.
 Those with qualifications in sought-after fields such as IT, finance and science, in particular, can expect to earn a good salary.
-However, those moving to Germany and expecting to find a well-paid job after arriving in the country should be aware that unemployment in certain cities, such as Berlin for instance, is high so it is always good to have some savings to fall back on.
+However, those moving to Germany without a job in hand should not bank on securing employment right away, which is why it's a good idea to have some savings to fall back on.